 ## How much does Ooma Office for WeWork cost?

-Ooma Office for WeWork costs A$60.00 per month per user, including GST.
+Ooma Office for WeWork costs £60.00 per month per user, including GST.

 ## What features are included in the monthly price?

 The monthly price of Ooma Office for WeWork includes an exciting bundle of account and user features in addition to special services that are offered just for WeWork members.
 These features include: